-Whether you need something for business travel, your daily commute to work, vacation, college, or are shopping for a school-age kid, there's a wheelable backpack out there for you.
+Whether you need something for business travel, your daily commute to work or college classes, vacation, or are prepping for the back-to-school season, there's a wheelable backpack out there for you.

 Lots of storage compartments